raseidi/skpm/README.md

 - Improving documentation by including examples.
 - Implementing new applications and writing tutorials.
 - Adding new methods (feature extraction, trace encoding, and models).
-- Writing tests!
+- Writing unit tests!

 ## Contributing

 We welcome contributions from the community!

-To contribute:
+Check the [sklearn guidelines](https://scikit-learn.org/1.5/developers/contributing.html#reading-the-existing-code-base) to understand the `fit`, `predict`, and `transform` APIs!

+Check [our guidelines](CONTRIBUTING.md) as well to see how to open an issue or a PR.
+In summary:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature-branch`).